Architecture

 Security Considerations

-- Merkle Proof Verification - On-chain verification ensures only valid recipients can claim
+- Merkle proof verification ensures only valid recipients can claim